FFuenzalid/scripted_nmap/README.md

 ## Usage

-(this isn't the last version i need to add CLI Arguments - 23-11-2022) to use it, you need to modify the capitalized variables inside the script the important ones are:
+(this isn't the last version i need to add CLI Arguments - 23-11-2022) to use it, you need to modify the capitalized variables inside the script.

+### the important ones are:

 1. NETWORK
 2. MASSCAN_RATE
 3. MASSCAN_INITIAL_PORT